jurchello/WebSearch/README.md

 ### 3.2. attribute_mapping.json – Attribute Mapping Rules

-The `attribute_mapping.json` file defines how attributes from Gramps navigation types are mapped to URL variables.
+The `attribute_mapping.json` file defines how attributes from Gramps **Navigation Types** are mapped to URL **Variables**.
 It ensures that specific fields (such as user-defined attributes) are correctly included in search queries.

 Each entry follows this structure: